Label Leakage in Federated Inertial-based Human Activity Recognition: Results

-Sequential sampling continues to be the most vulnerable configuration, with EBI and LLBG achieving around 70\% ClassAcc for untrained models and approximately 60\% for trained models, even in the presence of noise.
+Sequential sampling continues to be the most vulnerable configuration, with EBI and LLBG achieving more than 70\% ClassAcc for untrained models and more than 60\% for trained models, even in the presence of noise.
+Nevertheless, noise addition significantly reduces LnAcc across all sampling methods, suggesting less precise label prediction.
+However, LeAcc remains high, indicating that attackers can still reliably infer whether a label is present in the batch.
 Notably, only the combination of clipping and noise proves to be an effective defense under sequential sampling.
-In contrast, noise addition alone significantly degrades performance under balanced and shuffled sampling, with ClassAcc dropping below 30\% and nearing 20\%, respectively.
-Although noise reduces LnAcc, suggesting less precise label prediction, LeAcc remains high, indicating that attackers can still reliably infer whether a label is present in the batch.
-Even though the combined use of clipping and noise provides a meaningful defense against bias-based attacks on sequential batches, LeAcc scores remain above 50\% for all leakage attacks revealing vulnerabilities that the presence of classes can still be recovered with higher accuracy, raising ongoing privacy concerns despite the use of LDP.
-This further underscores the need for more robust privacy-preserving strategies, especially for protecting less frequent activity classes.
+While this combined approach offers meaningful defense against bias-based attacks on sequential batches, LeAcc scores still exceed 50\% across all leakage attacks and even up to 80\% in case of the iLRG attack on the Wetlab dataset.
+This indicates that the presence of classes can still be recovered with relatively high accuracy, raising persistent privacy concerns despite the application of LDP and underscoring the need for more robust privacy-preserving strategies, especially for protecting less frequent activity classes.